harshbhosale01/SpinalWorkshop/src/main/scala/workshop/function/spec.md

   value := value + 1
 }

-val myCounter = counter()  //All signal inside the function will be named "myCounter_xxx" when(myCounter.isZero) {
+val myCounter = counter()  // All signal inside the function will be named "myCounter_xxx" when(myCounter.isZero) {
   //...
 }